 The river of time is gentle and only takes what we allow it to take.
-It doesn’t try to force us one way or another.
-The only exception is forward.
-It does inch us forward, bit by bit.
+It doesn’t try to force us to let go, it only gently prods.

 I’m not going to lie to you, I’ve stayed up at night crying my eyes out more times than I even care to count.
-Even somewhat recently.
+Even somewhat recently of writing this.

 It helps because I have to let it go, and the only way to let it go is to feel it.

-Would you tell someone to stop feeling it if somebody cut their leg off?
+Would you tell someone to stop feeling the pain if somebody cut their leg off?

 So stop doing it to yourself.
 Your pain is real.
 Your depression is real.